Acacia leprosa

 Acacia leprosa, also known as cinnamon wattle, is an acacia native to Australia.
-It occurs in woodland in New South Wales and Victoria.
+It occurs in woodland in Tasmania, New South Wales and Victoria.
 It occurs as a hardy shrub or small tree.
 The phyllodes (a modified flat leaf-like structure arising through an expanded petiole replacing the leaf blade) are 3–14 cm long and contain oil glands.
 The lemon-yellow flowers occur as globular heads in clusters in the leaf axils.
 The fruit is flat seed pod.

 A number of varieties are currently recognised within the species including: